HAS-Tools-Fall2021/homework-xingyuzhang95/Forecast_Submissions/XiZhang_HW11.md

 ### Xingyu Zhang
 ### Assignment 9
 ### 10/24/2021
 </center>
 </br>

+___
+### Grade
+1/3 - It looks like you are plotting the same dataset from the starter code.
+The assignment was to download and plot a dataset not already provided.
+Also, I dont see your python script with your submission here.
+Finally, as noted previously I am now taking off points if you don't have a nicely formatted submission and you are not writing in complete sentences.
+You should have each of the questions numbered followed by your answer so its easier for me to follow and your answers need to be written in complete sentences.
+___

 1.A brief summary of the how you chose to generate your forecast this week.